ocaml-flambda/flambda-backend/jane/doc/extensions/stack/intro.md

     type 'a t = { global_ g : 'a }
     ```

-    defines a record type `t` whose `g` field is always known to be on
+    defines a record type `t` whose `g` field is always known to be global
-    the GC heap (and may therefore freely escape regions), even though
+    (and thus on the GC heap and may freely escape regions), even though
-    the record itself may be locally allocated.
+    the record itself may be `local`.

 For more details, read [the reference](./reference.md).